daedalus-s/Face-DigitClassify/README.md

 The face recognition model is implemented in `face_recognition.py`.
 It uses a CNN architecture to classify faces into different categories.

-### Dataset

-The face dataset should be organized in the following structure: face_dataset/ person1/ image1.jpg image2.jpg
-...
-person2/
-image1.jpg
-image2.jpg
-...
-...
 ### Usage

-To train and evaluate the face recognition model:
+To train and evaluate the face recognition model: python face_recognition.py

-python
-python face_recognition.py

 ### Digit Classification